Implement the following habits to accelerate your digital transformation

 The digital transformation of a company evolves at the same time as the development of corporate practices and employee facilities, like the digital workplace.

-Hybridization is one of the major changes that occurs during digital transformation in terms of collaboration and security.
+Hybridization is one of the major changes that occur during digital transformation in terms of collaboration and security.
 It also alludes to a relational transformation with the implementation of more transverse kinds of management as well as blurring the lines between private and professional life.

 The role of management teams, who drive transformation projects, is to offer a progressive work environment and improve employee performance while meeting their needs and frustrations.
 Employee expectations can vary from one company to another, depending on a company’s internal culture and employee demands.